dcavar/sociallenseonline.github.io/docs/index.md

 Prizes: gift cards (winners) and t-shirts (successful participants)

 Online hate speech, including antisemitism, is a growing problem for communication on social media, such as Twitter.
 It has a global, regional, and local impact.
-Online and offline antisemitic incidents have increased in recent years and have had an impact even in some high schools across the country.
+Online and offline antisemitic incidents have increased in recent years even having an impact in some high schools across the country.

-We will train a group of high-school students and University undergraduates in 4 competitive workshops to recognize antisemitic messages on social media and to develop tools how to track them by using AI.
+We will train a group of high-school students and University undergraduates in 4 competitive workshops to recognize antisemitic messages on social media and to develop tracking tools by using AI.

 What are prominent forms of antisemtism online?
 Who are frequent disseminators and how are they linked internationally?
 How does hate speech travel across the globe and what can be done about it?

 IU Professors [Damir Cavar](http://damir.cavar.me/) and [Gunther Jikeli](https://isca.indiana.edu/about/faculty/jikeli-gunther.html) will lead 4 workshops where they coach competitive teams of students to recognize, monitor, and track antisemitic messages on social media (focusing on Twitter).
 This includes information on current forms of antisemitism and their history, a datathon where students learn how to deal with big data, and a hackathon, where students learn to make use of AI.

-A prize will be given to the best three teams (worth $ 500, $ 300, and $ 200).
+A prize will be given to the best three teams (valued at $500, $300, and $200).

 The winners will be honored in a public event that includes presentation of the first results and a public debate on strengths, limitations, and moral implications of observing and combating antisemitism with AI.

-No prior knowledge is required but some experience with programming will help.
+No prior knowledge is required but some experience with programming is helpful.
 However, teams of 3-5 students will be formed that include students who focus on *content*, students who focus on *data analysis*, and students who focus on *programming*.

-You can apply as a team (e.g. from one school) or as an individual student and we will team you up.
+You can apply as a team (e.g. from one school) or as an individual student and we will assign you to a team.

 A select group of IU professors representing Computational Linguistics and the Institute for the Study of Contemporary Antisemitism are excited to share with you the details of a brand new team-based computing competition and datathon for high schoolers and college undergraduates which will take place during the Fall 2019 semester on the beautiful [Indiana University Bloomington](https://www.indiana.edu/) campus.